Category: Uncategorized

 Boudreaux’s Butt Paste Maximum Strength

-We started using this at the first sign of redness instead of waiting for a full rash to develop.
+We started using this diaper rash cream at the first sign of redness instead of waiting for a full rash to develop.

 That alone probably saved us several miserable nights.